avram-meir/grids-to-climdivs/README.md

 ```
 STCD|TMAX
-101|55.823
+AL01|55.843
-102|56.514
+AL02|56.524
-103|58.756
+AL03|58.764
-104|57.856
+AL04|57.871
-105|57.742
+AL05|57.754
-106|60.745
+AL06|60.756
-107|63.113
+AL07|63.113
-108|63.514
+AL08|63.499
-201|56.982
+AK01|-18.725
 ```

 Data are pipe (|) delimited.
-The first line of this file is the header line, and STCD means "state number and climate division number".
-A table defining these states and divisions can be found [here](https://ftp.cpc.ncep.noaa.gov/htdocs/degree_days/weighted/daily_data/regions/ClimateDivisions.txt).
-TMAX is what the corresponding `descriptions` parameter was set to in the config file.
-Here it means maximum temperature.
+The first line of this file is the header line, and STCD means "state acronym and climate division number".
+A table defining these states and divisions can be found [here](lib/climdivs/climdivs363.txt).
+TMAX is what the corresponding `descriptions` parameter was set to in the config file, and it means maximum temperature.

 Note that for this sample case, the default date of yesterday does not matter.